 Should I let my cat outside?

-Most cats want to be outdoors.
+Yes – if you can ensure their safety.
+In fact, most cats want to be outdoors!
 They may pounce out the front door every chance they get, or look longingly out the window.
-And it’s no surprise; our domesticated kitties come from a long linage of felines who thrived outdoors in the wild.
-Does that mean you should you let your cat outside?
-Not necessarily.
+And it’s no surprise; our domesticated kitties come from a long line of felines who thrived outdoors in the wild.

 What to consider before letting your cat outside